Venom (comic book): Venom: Deathtrap: The Vault (1993)

 This one-shot issue was published in March 1993.
 The story was originally published in graphic-novel form in 1991 as Avengers-Deathtrap: The Vault (1991), but was later reprinted under the Venom label.
 As a result, the fictional events precede those of Venom: Lethal Protector and are referenced in that series.
-The issue follows a supervillain prison outbreak at The Vault, led by Brock, that allows the inmates to overrun the prison and take its staff hostage.
-The Avengers and Freedom Force attempt to defeat the villains in a race against time because the prison's final fail-safe, a powerful explosive device, has been activated by Vault warden Truman Marsh.
+The issue follows a supervillain prison outbreak at the Vault, led by Brock, that allows the inmates to overrun the prison and take its staff hostage.
+The Avengers and Freedom Force attempt to defeat the villains in a race against time against the prison's final fail-safe, a powerful explosive device.
 DCD estimated that the comic was their 13th-bestselling trade paperback of 1993.